DongwooJeong/baekjoon-study/README.md

 ***
 ## Brute force - *2798, *2231, *7568, *1018, 1436
 * brute force: the cyberattack equivalent of trying every key on your key ring
+***
+## Sorting - 2750
+* sorted(): returns a sorted list of the specified iterable object
+    + specify ascending or descending order
+        - sorted(iterable) or sorted(iterable,reverse=True)
+* Strings are sorted alphabetically, and numbers are sorted numerically